- Take the first step - Evaluate your current style of class management to ensure methods have impact.

-Utilizing accommodations – CMU provides resources for learners who need accommodations.
-Review pages such as those on Accommodation, Universal Design, ADA, and a Digital Content Accessibility to become familiar with the range of related resources available.
+- Utilizing accommodations – CMU provides resources for learners who need accommodations.
+Review pages such as those on Accommodation and Digital Content Accessibility to become familiar with the range of related resources available.

 Class management starts before the first day: set the tone, prepare your classroom, and be prepared to serve as a pressure release valve.
 Get to know your learners and remind them you are available outside of class to meet.
 With a well-thought-out plan, you can foster a positive learning experience.
 Please let us know if we can assist you in creating a class management plan.

 Kenney, Jr., R. (2018).
 Helping Quiet Students Find Their Voices | Faculty Focus. [online] Faculty Focus | Higher Ed Teaching & Learning.
 Available at: https://www.facultyfocus.com/articles/effective-teaching-strategies/helping-quiet-students-find-their-voices/ [Accessed 19 Jun.
 2018].